 - engaging in behavior that would be deemed by a reasonable person to be disruptive in nature;

-Disruptive behavior includes, but is not limited to, engaging in or attempting to engage in conduct, either alone or in concert with others, that is intended to obstruct, disrupt, or interfere with, or that in fact obstructs, disrupts, or interferes with any instructional, educational, research, administrative, or public service activity or program, or any athletic event or public performance or other activity authorized to be conducted in or on campus or on property or in a building or facility owned or controlled by the UT System or The University of Texas at Arlington;
+Disruptive behavior includes, but is not limited to, engaging in or attempting to engage in conduct, either alone or in concert with others, that is intended to obstruct, disrupt, or interfere with, or that in fact obstructs, disrupts, or interferes with any instructional, educational, research, administrative, disciplinary, or public service activity or program, or any athletic event or public performance or other activity authorized to be conducted in or on campus or on property or in a building or facility owned or controlled by the UT System or The University of Texas at Arlington;

 - using any University fountain or other artificial body of water, that is not designed and maintained for recreation or therapeutic purposes, in an unauthorized manner.
 This includes:

 - entering, walking, lying, playing, remaining, or being in the water of any fountain or other artificial body of water